 You’ll also find many other excellent cafes and restaurants in town.

 Located 1 hr 30 min from Sydney and 1 hr 20 min from Newcastle via the M1.

-Because of the traffic jam in town, it’s better to find parking straight away when you get there and walk.
-Free parking is available at one of these 3 carparks (click on the link for directions on Google Map):
+Parking: because of the traffic jam in town, it’s better to find parking straight away when you get there and walk.
+Free parking is available at one of the following 3 carparks.
+Click on the link for directions on Google Map: